nuclight/bpf64/bpf64spec.md

 - 20.09 probably limited form is enough - for iterators, e.g. loop body (itself a coro due to no space for prolog in 1 insn) calls an iterator coroutine for next value, thus making `foreach` but additionally subject to usual max loop limit count; in stack frame need flag, 1 byte offset which `yield` to resume and somehow check that child frame is same coro as in call insn
   - or just special call insn to resume child? then still need to keep address of it, where?
 8 bytes too much
     - possible if saving `k` of parent's `BPF_CALL`, will require rethinking `BPF_TAILCALL`/EXECVE; and `BPF_LOOP` as it has no such `k` (or move it to parent where looping flag present?)
+- 29.09 ~23:30 reading about `ENTER` second (nesting) operand on x86 gave idea of R0..R47 being *remappable* registers also in a sense that:
+  1) first part of them being global - so support different numbers of hardware registers is possible, e.g. first 26 to be global on ARM
+  2) other part being mapped not only from register file, but allow access to more stack memory than fits in 64 registers number - meaning a new addressing mode for stack and such registers be just convenient part of it

 ## Loading: binary file header, packages